sergiusens/snappy-docs/build-snaps/node.md

 ## Getting started

-Let's take a look at wethr by way of an example.
+By way of an example, let's take a look at how a snap is created for the wethr app.

 ### wethr